 GREENVILLE – Mark Ferrara might be retired as a superintendent, but he’s still in the fight for school consolidation.

-In fact, he’s trying to drag others into ring.
+In fact, he’s trying to drag others into the ring.

 He has been talking about consolidation for more than five years, and he wants someone to listen.

 Ferrara said he understands legislators are in difficult positions.
-They rely on voters, and an issue like consolidation is controversial and certainly doesn’t gain them favor with the public.
+They rely on voters, and an issue such as consolidation is controversial and certainly doesn’t gain them favor with the public.

 Legislators say that they can’t do anything until school boards take the lead, and school boards say they need legislators to take action before they can consider consolidation, he said.